Auth model#

 - The CLI polls the token endpoint until the user completes authorization

-- The CLI stores the access token and ID token at
+- The CLI stores the ID token (plus refresh token and refresh metadata, when returned) at

 ~/.config/skillsctl/credentials.jsonwith0600permissions